cstorey/chain-replication-experiment/doc/NOTES.md

 So, because the view-watcher needs to be continuously polled, we can't really just depend on polling it whenever we try to send a request.
 So, we'll need to run the main client connection/reconnection in a reactor task, and present a service interface to the client internals.

+# Oh, god, where even was I.
+## Replicator

+At the moment, we have the replicator maintain a single cursor into the Log, which is used to read both the view changes and log records for the downstream.
+This turns out to be wrong, because it'll mean that we may end up treating an obsolete configuration as current, and trying to connect to a long since dead host.

+So, we need to stream all updates (filtering for config items) into the replicator, and each time we see an appropriate view change, tell it to reconnect.

+Then, each time receive a new view, (we'll need to check for staleness later, or have some other widget for that) we can try reconnecting to the downstream (if there is one), and then using a seperate cursor into the log, start pushing changes to the new downstream (resetting when we get an invalid sequence error).

 # References
 "Leveraging": Leveraging Sharding in the Design of Scalable Replication Protocols